-This is our fourth statement to be published in accordance with s.54 of the Modern Slavery Act 2015 and relates to actions and activities between 1 January 2019 and 31 December 2019.
+SSTL remains steadfast in our commitment to help the total eradication of modern slavery and human trafficking, both in the U.K and around the world.
+This is our fifth statement to be published in accordance with s.54 of the Modern Slavery Act 2015 and relates to actions and activities between 1 January 2020 and 31 December 2020.

 We have been delivering small satellite missions for over 35 years, giving us the experience to justify our reputation as one of the world's premier providers of operational and commercial small satellite programmes.